shysolocup/noscord.js/README.md

-new client.EventService; // imports the event service for creating events let cmd = new client.CommandService; // imports the command service for creating slash commands let channels = new client.ChannelService; // imports the channel service
+new client.EventService; // imports the event service for creating events const commands = new client.CommandService; // imports the command service for creating slash commands const channels = new client.ChannelService; // imports the channel service

 let event = new Event();